Tavannes–Noirmont railway line: Tavannes–Noirmont Railway

 The TT and the TBN, which opened in 1913, formed a joint operating arrangement and operated the line with the electric rolling stock running through from Tavannes to Le Noirmont.
 The Saignelégier-La Chaux-de-Fonds Railway (SC) continued to use steam locomotives on the line from Le Noirmont to La Chaux-de-Fonds which made through running difficult.

 Since 1 May 1921, standard gauge freight cars have been loaded on transporter wagons in Tavannes, so that they can be carried on the narrow gauge line to Le Noirmont.

-On 1 January 1927, the two electrically operated railways TT and TBN, which previously formed a joint venture, joined together to form the Tavannes–Le Noirmont Railway (Chemin de fer Tavannes – Le Noirmont).
+On 1 January 1927, the two electrically operated railways TT and TBN, which previously formed a joint venture, joined to form the Tavannes–Le Noirmont Railway (Chemin de fer Tavannes – Le Noirmont).
 But even after the merger, the operating results remained modest and the infrastructure became obsolete.

 The Tavannes–Noirmont Railway was merged on 1 January 1944 with the SC and two standard gauge railways, the Régional Saignelégier–Glovelier (RSG) and the Régional Porrentruy–Bonfol (RPB) to form the Chemins de fer du Jura (CJ).